-If I would like to come and experience Bangladesh?
+Someone asked me if I was up for traveling to Bangladesh?
 Hell yes, I would love to!
-It was actually only about 4 months ago that I looked on Airwander to find a stopover in Bangladesh on my trip to Maldives.
-Although I have traveled multiple times to all the countries around like India, Maldives, Sri Lanka and even China and Nepal somehow a trip to Bangladesh never happened?
+It was actually only about 4 months ago that I looked for cheap flights to Bangladesh when on my budget trip to Fulidhoo Island in Maldives.
+Although I have traveled multiple times to all the countries around like India, Maldives, Sri Lanka and even China and Nepal and Myanmar, somehow a trip to Bangladesh never happened?
 Why not?
 I honestly have no idea…

-It must be that no one really spoke about this destination and Bangladesh tourism is quite unknown in the backpacker scene.
-Very few travelers hit this country as it is not on the backpack destinations list for southeast Asia, but may be you should start considering to visit Bangladesh.
-Although I have to say this place is not for everyone.
+It must be that no one really spoke about traveling to Bangladesh I guess, it still is a quite unknown destination in the backpacker scene.
+Very few travelers visit this country.
+It simply is NOT on the backpack trail in southeast Asia.
+But with my trip I am willing to show you that there are many reason to change that and may be you should start considering to visit Bangladesh.
+Although, I have to say this place is not for everyone.
 Keep reading and I will explain to you why.

 - This is one of the most densely populated countries in the world with an estimated population of more than 165 million.